03 Using R syntax

 Before you can work with aifeducation, you must set up a new

-libraries are available.
-Second, you can load aifeducation
+R session.
+First, you can load aifeducation

 .

+available.
 In case you installed python as suggested in vignette 01 Get started you may start a new session

 like this: